avmjs/vapjs-abi/docs/user-guide.md

 ## Safe Object Returns (decoding)

-Instead of returning an array of params as decoded from the method, `ethjs-abi` will return a safe object that allows you to both get a value at it's return index or optionally, its name.
+Instead of returning an array of params as decoded from the method, `vapjs-abi` will return a safe object that allows you to both get a value at it's return index or optionally, its name.

 For example: